 The mission of Women's Project is to produce plays written and directed by women.
 It was founded in 1978 to address underrepresentation of women in theatre, a topic of frequent discussion in the industry.

+Crosby told the Times she was advised by the Board to reduce the number of productions and that the board suggested a coproduction with another theatre for a play that would have been directed by a man.
 "I said I would not support a male director or cut the staff," Crosby told the Times.
 "We are a developmental theater, not a commercial theater."

 The Times reports that Scanlan and Kemper rebutted Crosby's version of events by email; additionally, Scanlan said that Crosby was a valued artistic director and the board never suggested using a male director and was unaware of the suggestion.